rosenpass/rosenpass-website/content/en/blog/022_september.md

 **Summary** The Rosenpass 0.2.2 update improves the protocol’s handling of retransmissions by ensuring that the session state only changes when genuinely necessary.
 We are pleased to have discovered and addressed this flaw, and continually work to improve our security.

 {{< blocks/rss-button href="https://github.com/rosenpass/rosenpass/releases.atom" color="dark" text="Stay up to date with Rosenpass releases by subscribing to the GitHub Release Atom feed!" class="highlight" >}}

+If you need additional colors, the dark version of light blue is #525E5C and the darker blueish gray is #212126